bgekhtman/Agility-APIProtection-2018/docs/class2/module4/module4.rst

 3. Go back to Postman, expand **body** section of **Parameter Length&Security** and modify **middle_initial** parameter value to **B**, then click Save and Send - API call should go through

  .. image:: images/image408.png

+4. In the BIG-IP GUI go to Security -> Event Logs -> Application - Requests clear the illegal filter and examine the request.
+Is Salary still protected?